mathysgrapotte/stimulus/README.md

     Update the author list
 -->

-nf-core/deepmodeloptim was originally written by Mathys Grappote.
+nf-core/deepmodeloptim was originally written by Mathys Grapotte.

 We thank the following people for their extensive assistance in the development of this pipeline: